 Is FluMist an option for my kids this year?

-FluMist is being distributed across Ontario for the 2021-22 flu season, but it will not be available at Public Health.
-FluMist may be available at some pharmacies.
+FluMist is not being distributed through the publicly funded influenza program in Ontario for the 2022-23 flu season.
+FluMist may be available for purchase at some pharmacies.
 Contact your local pharmacy to find out if they are carrying FluMist this year.

 My child hates needles, what can I do?

 - Encourage your child to eat before their appointment.